Discover Swiss Financial Secrets That Maximize Your Money!

 You will get a Debit Mastercard to make payments and withdraw money in Switzerland and abroad.
 You can also pay online with a card with CHF, USD, and EUR (and a long list of other currencies).

 The interesting thing about Yuh is that you have a multi-currency account.
 It means you can receive and keep other currencies in your account.
-So, for instance, you could receive EUR and keep them in your account.
+For instance, you could receive EUR and keep it in your account.
 So, when you have to pay in EUR, it will directly use that balance instead of converting from CHF to EUR.

 A savings goal on Yuh (Source: yuh.com)